 Dutch street food

 Poffertjes are made from buckwheat flour, milk, eggs, yeast, butter, and a pinch of salt and sugar.
-They are usually served dusted with icing sugar, as well as other toppings such as chocolate syrup, strawberries, cream, even butter or Advocaat.
+They are usually made fresh on order, so just take a step back and watch as your poffertje batter is poured into their molds, and are turned over as they become golden brown.
+Typically, they’re served dusted with icing sugar, as well as other toppings such as chocolate syrup, strawberries, cream, even butter or Advocaat.

 Often, they’re served on a paper plate, with toothpicks to enjoy them with.
+These aren’t individual snacks, but served in groups of a dozen or so.
 The perfect snack as you wander around a Dutch marketplace!

 The name ‘poffertjes’ probably arises from the verb poffen, to pop, which is the noise that they make when air escapes during cooking.
 (Maybe in English they could be called poppers? – Just thought).
 Poffertjes are traditionally cooked on large pans with 100 wells, although many other variations exist.